jsonx-org/java/README.md

 ### 1.1 Conventions Used in This Document

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [\[RFC2119\]](https://www.ietf.org/rfc/rfc2119.txt).
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119](https://www.ietf.org/rfc/rfc2119.txt).

-## 2 <ins>JSONX Framework</ins>
+## 2 <ins>JSONx Framework</ins>

-The <ins>JSONX Framework</ins> was created to help developers solve common problems related to various use-cases regarding JSON.
-The following sections present the constituent sub-projects of the <ins>JSONX Framework</ins>, and provide the purpose and requirements for each.
+The <ins>JSONx Framework</ins> was created to help developers solve common problems related to various use-cases regarding JSON.
+The following sections present the constituent sub-projects of the <ins>JSONx Framework</ins>, and provide the purpose and requirements for each.

 ### 2.1 <ins>JSON Schema Definition Language</ins>